Batucan2601/MARINA/README.md

 ## 1.1.
 Paper summary

 Anomaly detection in multivariate time series is a hot-topic in deep learning. this paper proposes a unique idea in terms of data normalization.
 Rather than using static mean and variance which is done in similiar papers, This paper suggests a dynamic method of normalization in test set which increases mdel's performence overall.
-Combining this with spatial correlation and temporal correlation methods gives top notch performence
+Combining this with spatial correlation and temporal correlation methods gives top notch performence on time series anomly detection.

 # 2. The method and my interpretation

 ## 2.1.
 The original method

-@TODO: Explain the original method.
+The paper is divided into three sections, data normalization, temporal correlation, and spatial correlation

+# 2.1.1 Data Normalization
+Traditionally; in normalization procedures test, validation and training datas should all be normalized before sending it into network.
+This paper also adopts this technique

 ## 2.2.
 Our interpretation